AryanA3735/Text-Image-to-audio-converter/README.md

-# Text-to-Audio/Speech
+# Text Image to audio converter
-In this file I had converted text file to speech or audio file.
+First we will convert image to text file and then to audio file using python libraries.